 Le Marais Hotels

-If you’d like to stay in Le Marais during your trip to Paris, then you have plenty of hotels to choose from, at a range of prices.
+If you’d like to stay in Le Marais during your trip to Paris, you have plenty of hotels to choose from!
+These are the best hotels in Le Marais that I recommend:

 Budget Hotels

-It’s tough to find budget accommodations in Le Marais, but if you’re looking for an inexpensive hotel, then try Hôtel Picard or My Hotel in France le Marais.
+It’s tough to find budget accommodations in Le Marais, but if you’re looking for an inexpensive hotel, then try Hotel du Vieux Saule or Hotel France Louvre.

 There are plenty of mid-range hotel options in Le Marais.
 For a trendy boutique hotel, consider Jules & Jim.
 For mid-range hotels, take a look at Hotel Emile, La Chambre du Marais, Le 1er Étage Marais, Hôtel du Haut Marais, Hôtel Jeanne d’Arc le Marais, Hôtel de JoBo, or Hôtel du Petit Moulin Paris.